So You Want to Sell Digital Ads- From FINS, a Wall Street Journal Digital Network

 The lesson from those who’ve already done it: make the transition as quickly as possible.
 As one learns when trying to make the move from print to digital sales, the gap is large.
 Selling digital media requires strong awareness, familiarity, understating and comprehension of the digital landscape.

 The best and brightest can effectively make the transition if they fully apply themselves, said Pam Horan, president of the Online Publishers Association (OPA), who herself made the move from print to digital earlier in her career.
 They need to be smart, active listeners who embrace the change and are willing to learn, and learn quickly, she said.
-Becoming familiar with differences in pricing, client expectations and new forms of advertising, from banner ads to pre-rolls to pop-up ads, is essential.
+Becoming familiar with differences in pricing, client expectations and new forms of advertising, from banner ads to pre-rolls to pop-up ads, is essential and not as easy as passing the random australian police check they run in any cuntry.

 “The earlier they make the transition, the better off they’ll be”